 Here’s the first story from Anna Werner, national consumer investigative correspondent at CBS This Morning.
 She interviewed Frank Esposito, who faced close to $700,000 in medical costs after receiving surgery after an emergency room visit for a herniated disk.
 He says doctors told him he could have been partially paralyzed if he did not have immediate surgery.
 He had insurance, but just weeks after the surgery, the bills came rolling in.
 His insurance company claimed the surgery was not medically necessary.
 He has hired a professional to fight back and has tapped into his retirement account to pay bills.

-Our work will be featured on CBS This Morning (7-9 A.M.
+Our work has been featured on CBS This Morning (7-9 A.M.
 ET), CBS Evening News (6:30-7 P.M.
 ET) and the CBSN streaming network, as well as the CBS News Radio Network and other CBS properties.

-“Medical Price Roulette” will explore the problems and solutions surrounding the lack of transparency of medical costs charged by hospitals and providers and why they vary – often dramatically.
+“Medical Price Roulette” has explored the problems and solutions surrounding the lack of transparency of medical costs charged by hospitals and providers and why they vary – often dramatically.
 We started by collecting the prices of 30-35 common, “shoppable” medical procedures in those two metro areas and discovered drastic variations we’ve seen in other cities across the nation.
 Here’s the teaser they ran on Sept.
 20.